-The Stockholm Archipelago or Stockholms skärgård, as it is known by the locals, consists of 30,000 islands each with its own history, character and wildlife.
+The Stockholm Archipelago or Stockholms skärgård, as it is known by the locals, consists of 30,000 islands each with its own history, character, and wildlife.
 One of the best ways to explore this area is by boat.

-Swede’s love sailing during the warmer summer months, and it is easy to see why!
+Swedes love sailing during the warmer summer months, and it is easy to see why!
 You will see a splattering of traditional red Swedish summerhouses and communal saunas on the granite islands as you meander your way through the archipelago.

 Covering an area of more than 650 square miles, there’s something to discover for everyone.
 You can explore uninhabited islands to experience undisturbed nature, sheltered waters, and clean beaches.

-Some of the most popular islands within the archipelago to visit are Finnhamn, Grinda, Utö and Sandhamn, all of which have restaurants, bars, and beautiful nature.
+Some of the most popular islands within the archipelago to visit are Finnhamn, Grinda, Utö, and Sandhamn, all of which have restaurants, bars, and beautiful nature.

-One of the best ways to visit the city centre of Stockholm is from the water.
+One of the best ways to visit the city center of Stockholm is from the water.
 Gamla Stan or “Old Town” is an ideal destination for those who want to stroll the narrow, cobbled streets with its mansions and old architecture.